mattjw/docker-images/python-poetry-java8/README.md

-# Docker image with Python and Java 8 support for CircleCI pipelines
+# Docker image with Python, poetry, and Java 8 support

 This image is: